Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/Examples_related_steps_TP.png)

-On this example, the "Pricing API (APP)" Touchpoint is linked to the "Add/Remove Item" Step.
+In this example, the "Pricing API (APP)" Touchpoint is linked to the "Add/Remove Item" Step.

 * Queries: Allow you to determine all the parameters that of a particular Touchpoint should consider.
 They are pre-programmed on a file called JSON configuration file, and you can also manually tweek them to fit a specific journey’s goal.